 Despite the delegations of authority in the amendments to the Clean Water Act and the Clean Air Act, Congress has not always delegated environmental authority to tribes.
 The Resource Conservation and Recovery Act (RCRA) illustrates the uneven way in which Congress has approved the role of tribes in environmental enforcement within Indian Country.
-RCRA has a definition of State.
-[27] However, tribes are listed in the RCRA's definition of municipality.
-[28] As municipalities Indian tribes are eligible for federal funding to develop solid waste management and resource recovery programs and are also subject to citizen suits to enforce the revised criteria.
-[29]
+RCRA has a definition of "State."43 However, tribes are listed in the RCRA's definition of "municipality."44 As "municipalities" Indian tribes are eligible for federal funding to develop solid waste management and resource recovery programs and are also subject to citizen suits to enforce the revised criteria.45

-While no court has adopted the gold standard espoused by Judge Ginsberg to uphold delegations of authority to tribes, they may be reluctant to broadly construe statutes in favor of such delegations.
+While no court has adopted the "gold standard" espoused by Judge Ginsberg to uphold delegations of authority to tribes, they may be reluctant to broadly construe statutes in favor of such delegations.
 Such is the case in Backcountry Against Dumps v.
-EPA.
-[30] In Backcountry, the Campo Band of Mission Indians sought EPA approval of its solid waste program under 42 U.S.C.
-'6945(c), a provision that applies only to states.
-However, EPA approved the tribal program.
-The court of appeals reversed, stating A[t]his is not what the statute says.
-[31] The only difference between the Campo Band and states with approved solid waste facility plans was that the tribe's landfill would have to comply with the Part 258 design standards in addition to the operating standards of the regulations.
+EPA.46 In Backcountry, the Campo Band of Mission Indians sought EPA approval of its solid waste program under 42 U.S.C. § 6945(c), and though the provision applies only to states, EPA approved the tribal program.
+The court of appeals reversed, stating "[t]his is not what the statute says."47 The only difference between the Campo Band and states with approved solid waste facility plans was that the tribe's landfill would have to comply with the Part 258 design standards in addition to the operating standards of the regulations.
 The court also noted that the tribe could seek EPA approval for a site-specific regulation that would satisfy both RCRA and the tribe's desire for flexibility in design and monitoring.